 Another challenge for travel and tourism addressed in this post is keyword bid management.
-Following are tips for optimizing ad spending when your business must manage hundreds or even thousands of keywords.
+The following are tips for optimizing ad spending when your business must manage hundreds or even thousands of keywords.

 Travel and tourism sites often have hundreds of keywords to manage but daily conversion counts can be relatively low.
 Under this scenario, PPC bidding based on cost per acquisition or ROI may not be the best option as there may not be enough bid updates to optimize ad spending.
 What then are the options for travel and tourism sites facing this challenge?